SauloCav/Haskell-Experiments/README.md

 The ultimate goal of this lab is to rewrite lis so that s has signature Int -> [a], and then create a cache for s.</br>

 <strong>Lab 11:</strong></br></br>
+In this lab, we will build definitions to work with non-deterministic finite automata.
+For this, we will use the following type.</br>
+In NFA, the first field represents the set of automaton states, while the second represents its current state.
+This differs a little from the usual definition of an automaton, but it makes the implementation easier.
+The third field is the list of transitions of the automaton, while the fourth represents its set of final states.
+In addition, we define a series of auxiliary functions for this type.</br>
+With them, we can define a function that makes the automaton “consume” a character.
+In our representation of this concept, the automaton will not change its state, but will produce new automata, each one representing the result of a possible transition.</br>
+To proceed with the lab activities, implement two functions: isAccepting :: NFA -> Bool and run :: NFA -> [Char] -> Bool.
+While the first function makes its purpose clear, the second should make an automaton consume a list of characters, and in the end determine if this was accepted by the automaton.
+For ease of writing, we recommend the implementation of foldM, proposed in Exercise 45.
+Since the list represents non-determinism as a monad, run can be written in terms of foldM.
+Take a good look at the transition signature.</br>
+Finally, create two automata, using the framework developed here.
+The first automaton must accept binary representations of even numbers, while the second one accepts binary strings that have 010 as a substring.
+Note that, in both cases, any other values ​​of Char must imply the rejection of the string.</br>

 <strong>Trab 01:</strong></br>
 Problem I:</br>